s-ol/mmm/root/articles/mmmfs/problem-statement/text$markdown.md

 - Applications are bad
 - Services are worse

-[Cragg 2016]
-D. Cragg coins the term "inert data" for the data created, and left behind, by apps and applications in the computing model that is currently prevalent:
-Most data today is either intrinsically linked to one specific application, that controls and limits access to the actual information, or even worse, stored in the cloud where users have no direct access at all and depend soley on online tools that require a stable network connection and a modern browser, and that could be modified, removed or otherwise negatively impacted at any moment.

 Chiusano blames these issues on the metaphor of the *machine*, and likens apps and applications to appliances.
 According to him, what should really be provided are *tools*: